withcatai/node-llama-cpp/docs/guide/Vulkan.md

 * :::details Windows only: LLVM (optional, recommended if you have build issues) There are a few methods to install LLVM:
   * **As part of Microsoft Visual C++ Build Tools (Recommended):** the dependencies for Window listed under [Downloading a Release](./building-from-source.md#downloading-a-release) will also install LLVM.
-  * **Independently:** visit the [latest LLVM release page](https://github.com/llvm/llvm-project/releases/latest) and download an installer for your Windows architecture.
+  * **Independently:** visit the [latest LLVM release page](https://github.com/llvm/llvm-project/releases/latest) and download the installer for your Windows architecture.
   :::

 ### Building From Source